astahl/picrust/README.md

 * `src/main.rs` contains the entry point written in inline asm, as well as the hand-off to rust code.
 * `src/peripherals` module that has various structs and fns to interface with the various Rapsberry Pi peripherals via memory mapped i/o (`mmio`) and the "property mailbox".
-* `link.x` a linker script that defines the structure of the executable blob, and whither the RPi VC firmware will load the various binary bits.
+* `link.x`, `link64.x` a linker script that defines the structure of the executable blob, and whither the RPi VC firmware will load the various binary bits.
-* `src/monitor.rs` RuzMon.
+* `src/monitor.rs` RustMon.
 Like WozMon, but instead of being 254 bytes of decade-defining, finely tuned 6502 assembler, it's written in Rust.

 ## Using the Monitor